Max Frisch: Themes and motifs

-Frisch's literary work centre around certain core themes and motifs many of which, in various forms, recur through the entire range of the author's output.
+Frisch's literary work centres around certain core themes and motifs many of which, in various forms, recur through the entire range of the author's output.

 Image vs. identity

 In the Diary 1946–1949 Frisch spells out a central idea that runs through his subsequent work: "You shall not make for yourself any graven image, God instructs us.
 That should also apply in this sense: God lives in every person, though we may not notice.
 That oversight is a sin that we commit and it is a sin that is almost ceaselessly committed against us – except if we love".
 The biblical instruction is here taken to be applied to the relationship between people.
 It is only through love that people may manifest the mutability and versatility necessary to accept one another's intrinsic inner potential.
 Without love people reduce one another and the entire world down to a series of simple preformed images.
 Such a cliché based image constitutes a sin against the self and against the other.

 Hans Jürg Lüthi divides Frisch's work, into two categories according to how this image is treated.
 In the first category, the destiny of the protagonist is to live the simplistic image.
 Examples include the play Andorra (1961) in which Andri, identified (wrongly) by the other characters as a Jew is obliged to work through the fate assigned to him by others.
 Something analogous arises with the novel Homo Faber (1957) where the protagonist is effectively imprisoned by the technician's "ultra-rational" prism through which he is fated to conduct his existence.
 The second category of works identified by Lüthi centres on the theme of libration from the lovelessly predetermined image.
 In this second category he places the novels I'm Not Stiller (1954) and Gantenbein (1964), in which the leading protagonists create new identities precisely in order to cast aside their preformed cliché-selves.